 - State - Represents a country as India or a state inside another state as Kashmir.

-- Print - Represents a secondary scholarship such as a book, an article, a chapter in an edited volume, etc. (See "Print kinds" below).
+- Print - Represents a secondary scholarship such as a book, an article, a chapter in an edited volume, a scholarly edition, etc. (See "Print kinds" below).

 - Project - Represents a focused effort to create data on a specific knowledge field.

 The configuration spreadsheet holds technical specifications of the fields of each type.
 We specify each type and its fields in a separate tab (see list of tabs in the configuration spreadsheet).

 These are sub-types of the Print entity type.